puppetlabs/puppet-docs/source/pe/2.5/accounts_user_type.markdown

 ### `locked`

-Whether the user should be prevented from logging in; set this to `true` for system users and users whose login privileges have been revoked.
+Whether the user should be prevented from logging in.
+Set this to `true` for system users and users whose login privileges have been revoked.
 Valid values are `true` and `false`; defaults to false.

 ### `sshkeys`